libero/auth-token/README.md

-# `auth-utils`
+# `auth-token`

-This will contain common code and types for performing basic auth
+The specification for the libero authentication token